Healthy Toasted Oats Recipe & Benefits

 Toasted Oats Cereal Recipe

 If you like oat granola or oatmeal for breakfast, then you'll love having toasted oats as another healthy meal option!
 Good old-fashioned rolled oats are great breakfast food options for your gut since they're filled with so many nutrients.
 Make it even more exciting by topping it with Greek yogurt, chia seeds, or even dark chocolate chips.
+This healthy oats recipe is fully customizable, so whatever you fancy adding to your breakfast – go for it!

 Gut-Health Hack: Did you know whole oats are a great source of prebiotic fiber?
 They’re also packed with protein, Vitamin E, plus a wide range of nutrients.
 Follow this recipe for toasted rolled oats for a healthy and delicious breakfast cereal.